dormouseroared/hugo-scratch-1/content/blog/0735-publish-hugo-website-on-github.md

 > No real content published because every post or content has draft=True.
 Need to see how to > publish to make that draft=False without having to go through every document.
 > This is a test site which has no HTML header stuff at all.

+[^1] Note: the editor was added afterwards for Green only and is still to be tested, but should be better than vim.